Green Party of England and Wales: Zack Polanski (2025–present)

 Carla Denyer stepped down as Green Party co-leader to focus on her MP role, as leadership nominations opened on 2 June 2025 with voting running through August 2025.
 Deputy leader Zack Polanski launched his bid, calling for a bolder party approach.

-The results were announced on 2 September 2025, Polanski had won the leadership by a landslide, winning 84.1% of the vote, and marking the first time an incumbent leader of the Green Party was defeated in a leadership election.
+The results were announced on 2 September 2025, with Polanski winning the leadership by a landslide, with 84.1% of the vote, and marking the first time an incumbent leader of the Green Party was defeated in a leadership election.
 On the same day, the membership of the Green Party was announced to have grown to 68,500 members, its highest on record.

 On 15 October, the New Statesman reported that the party had grown to 110,000 members, with its membership having grown by 55% since Polanski's election as leader.
 Four days later, membership hit 130,000, taking the Greens ahead of the Conservatives.
-As of 30 October, membership stands at 150,000.
+On 9 December, membership was at 180,000 members.
+As of 17 December, membership stood at 184,000 members.
+Under Polanski's leadership, there have been multiple defections of Labour councillors to the Greens, the largest of which being the defection of 5 Labour councillors from Brent London Borough Council, including the chief whip and a former cabinet member, in December 2025.
+The party also earned defections from prominent former Labour politicians, including former Brighton Kemptown MP Lloyd Russell-Moyle and former Mayor of the North of Tyne Jamie Driscoll.
+In December 2025, a poll found Polanski was the most popular party leader in the UK, holding an approval rating of −1, compared to Nigel Farage's rating of −12 and Keir Starmer's rating of −43.